chiatt/code-chix-python-refresher/PITCHME.md

-# A Python Refresher
+## A Python Refresher

 ---

-## Just a little about me...
+### Just a little about me...

 ![](assets/img/board-measurements.jpg)

 ---
-@title[Customize Slide Layout]

-@snap[west span-50]
-## This is a presentation
-@snapend
+### Workshop overview

+- virtualenv and pip
+- data structures
+- generators and comprehensions
+- functions
+- decorators

 ---

-## Workshop objectives
+### Workshop overview

-Through the exercises in this workshop participants will read over a file containing a list of customers.
-They will then write functions to parse the data and calculate the distance between a mock business and each customer.

-They will then identify their mock businesses closest customers and, time permitting, write the results out in geojson which they can visualize on a platform such as http://geojson.io
+- Map some customer data for a mock business

 ---

-## Python overview: qualities and conventions
+### Python overview: qualities and conventions

 - Interpreted language
 - Interactive mode
 - Easy to learn/read syntax enforced by indentation
 - Rapid development
 - PEP 8

----

-## Installing Python and dependencies

-  - Virtualenv: What it is and why it’s useful
-  - PyPi/pip: Where you can find or distribute packages
-      - installing, upgrading, searching for packages
-  - Requirements.txt - creating and installing from requirements.txt
-  - What are modules and packages

-    Activity 1: Install python in a virtual environment and install dependencies using a requirements.txt file.
-For review we will just confirm that everyone has everything they need installed to proceed with the workshop

 ---

 ## Virtualenv

 - Allows you to have multiple installations of Python
 - Useful for projects with different versions of the same dependency.
 - Node does this differently with a global installation and dependencies installed in each project directory.

 ---

 #### requirements.txt